georgiee/angular-workshop-skipbo/docs/challenges/03-routing/challenge.md

 In the past two challenges we created something that already felt like a card game, it's now time to make it an game application by providing different pages where the user is welcomed, where he can read the rules, configure and start a game.
 Of course the actually playing and a gameover page should also be included.

+You have 4 tasks to complete in this challenge:

++ Task 1: Install Routes
++ Task 2: Lazy Loading
++ Task 3: Guard the game
++ Task 4: CanDeactivate

-## Install Routes
+## Task 1: Install Routes
-I already added and registered all page components and prefillde them with content.
+I already added and registered all page components and filled them with content.
 But it's your duty to install the router.
 I created the routing modules `app-routing.module.ts` and `game/game-routing.module.ts` for you — now fill them and fix the specs, they will tell you what to do.

 ![](specs.png)

+Work in the `game-routing.module.ts` file.

+> ⏱ Start Developing now and come back after ⏱
+---

 Are you done?
 Nice!
 Now take a look at all the pages you have created.